lucas-z99/MangaReader/README.md

 ### Features
- - Minimalist.
-Like a good manga website
+ - UI of a clean manga website
- - Mouse do everything
+ - Smooth mouse input
- - Thumbs up
+ - Thumbs up your favorite
  - Mini directory navigator
  - and a billion QoL

-# TLDR
+# WIP
 ### WIP
  - search / tag / filter (cmd only for now)